MoonieGZ/Echovia/shadcn-context.md

 - DropdownMenuTrigger
 - DropdownMenuContent
 - DropdownMenuItem
+- Collapsible
+- CollapsibleContent
+- CollapsibleTrigger

 ## To be added
 - DropdownMenu (for import/export in settings-form)